ekoca/PTA-Encryption/README.md

 PTA_SECRET_KEY in the string itself.
 The setting should be used only to encrypt the value sent.)

-I never use Oracle RNT admin panel and I never develop anything before for Oracle RNT.
-In RNT support website, there is no good source of documentation about available encryption options in RNT.
+I am not a Oracle RNT developer.
+I never develop anything for RNT before and one day I have been asked to write a php script which authenticate our customer between our site to RNT support site.

-At the end, I figured out to make it work by myself since Oracle Support site was useless for this case.
+I did not know what is RNT even.
+So I googled the RNT support website, I found it.
+However, there is no good source of documentation about available encryption options in RNT.
+Nobody provide me an access to get the developer site.
+I read many comments to write this script and I was able to make it work so I am sharing this script if anyone needs it.

 Hope this helps :)